 Raila Odinga rejected the results for the two general elections.
 The aftermath of the 2007 general elections was a bloody violence with many lives lost and property destroyed.
 Raila referred to the Supreme Court as koti bandia (fake court) in 2013 after the court rejected his presidential petition.

-Why Raila Odinga will never be president
+Why Raila Odinga risks never being president

 It is not bad karma Raila Odinga has never and probably never will be president.
 He is to blame for many of his own political misfortunes.
 He is oblivious to these mistakes and does not make any effort to correct them.
 Raila turns a blind eye and shifts the blame to others.
 This has cost him dearly.